-The County Income Tax Chart found on page 21 of this booklet lists the counties with their combined tax rates, if applicable.
+The County Income Tax Chart found on page 23 of this booklet lists the counties with their combined tax rates, if applicable.
 For instance, the Martin County resident tax rate of .01 is made up of COIT (.008) plus CEDIT (.002) for a .01 combined county tax rate.
-If the county you paid tax to assesses CEDIT, the Rate Conversion Chart on page 25 will help you to determine the correct rate to use to figure this credit.
+If the county you paid tax to assesses CEDIT, the Rate Conversion Chart below will help you to determine the correct rate to use to figure this credit.

-Step 1: Figuring your rate: If your January 1, 1999, county of residence is on the chart on page 25, use the rate in Column A to figure your credit.
-If that county isn't on the chart, use the resident rate you entered on Schedule CT-40, Section 1, line 4.
+Step 1: Figuring your rate: If your January 1, 1999 county of residence is on the Rate Conversion Chart on page 28, use the rate in Column A to figure your credit.
+If that county isn't on the chart, use the resident rate you entered on Schedule CT-40PNR, Section 1, line 4.

-If your January 1, 1999, county of residence doesn't have a county tax but the January 1, 1999, county where you worked is on the chart on page 25, use the rate in Column B to figure your credit.
-If that county isn't on the chart, use the nonresident rate that you entered on Schedule CT-40, Section 2, line 6.
+If your January 1, 1999, county of residence doesn't have a county tax but the January 1, 1999 county where you worked is on the Rate Conversion Chart on page 28, use the rate in Column B to figure your credit.
+If that county isn't on the chart, use the nonresident rate that you entered on Schedule CT-40PNR, Section 2, line 6.